-Each library in our system offers one or more public internet access stations.
+Each library in our system offers internet access and wifi.

 To Library Home Page